Belinda Bencic: 2023: Two titles and return to top 10

-2024: Return to WTA Tour
+2024: Maternity and return to WTA Tour

 In October, six months after giving birth to her daughter, Bencic returned to the competitive court at an ITF event in Hamburg and the following month played a second low-level tournament in Luxembourg where she reached the quarterfinals.
 She then helped Switzerland defeat Serbia in the Billie Jean King Cup play-offs, winning her singles match against Lola Radivojević and teaming with Jil Teichmann to overcome Natalija Senić and Anja Stanković in the doubles.

 Bencic received a wildcard entry into the WTA 125 Open Angers Arena Loire in December, defeating qualifier Patricia Maria Țig, Mariam Bolkvadze, sixth seed Océane Dodin and Dominika Šalková to reach the final, which she lost to third seed Alycia Parks in three sets.
 Despite her defeat in the championship match, she moved up more than 400 places in the WTA singles rankings and back into the top 500 at world No. 481 on 9 December 2024.
 Partnering fellow Swiss player Céline Naef, Bencic was also runner-up in the doubles at the same tournament, losing to Monica Niculescu and Elena-Gabriela Ruse in the final.